Katia Ledoux: Career

 In 2022 Katia Ledoux joined the ensemble of the Vienna Volksoper.

+In 2024, Ledoux made her debut at the Royal Opera House as Bersi in Umberto Giordano's Andrea Chénier, in Sir David McVicar's production conducted by Sir Antonio Pappano, with Jonas Kaufmann and Sondra Radvanovsky in the leading roles.

+Her performance attracted favourable critical attention, with the Financial Times highlighting her portrayal of Bersi.

 Other

 Ledoux became a viral phenomenon in January 2023 when multiple international newspapers, radios and websites reported on her jumping in for two roles in one evening, including one for a male tenor colleague during a performance of Orpheus in the Underworld at the Vienna Volksoper.
 Some noted that this was a historic first.